ericrreid/bees_terraform/README.md

 # Example files to support ABI's BEES effort
 Terraform templates, making use of MongoDB Atlas Provider (anywhere from v1.2.0 to v1.4.x) to:
   - Create backup scheme for existing Cluster
+    - Assumes existing Cluster
   - Restore existing backup snapshot to a Cluster (overwriting data)
     - Assumes existing Cluster
     - Assumes existing Snapshot of that Cluster
     - Assumes existing Target Cluster
 Note: Cluster creation logic is also included in main.tf, and would likely be something different in actual production code

 Author: eric.reid@mongodb.com